AlexZStefan/KidzoEdu/README.md

-Privacy Policy for [Your Game Name]
+Privacy Policy for [Kidzo]
-Effective Date: [Date]
+Effective Date: [26/03/2025]
-Last Updated: [Date]
+Last Updated: [26/03/2025]

-[Your Game Name] ("we," "our," or "us") is committed to protecting the privacy of children and all users.
+[Kidzo] ("we," "our," or "us") is committed to protecting the privacy of children and all users.
 This Privacy Policy explains how we collect, use, store, and protect personal data in compliance with COPPA (Children’s Online Privacy Protection Act) and GDPR (General Data Protection Regulation).

 1. Information We Collect
 We collect the following data to provide a safe and personalized gaming experience: